-1. Whether someone believed the Jewish Scriptures or not, these ancient writings still contain predictions of the coming Messiah.
+1. On separate occasions, Peter and Paul noted Psalm 16:10 predicting Jesus’s resurrection (Acts 2:27, 31; cf. 13:34–35).
+Whether someone believes the Jewish Scriptures or not, these ancient writings still contain predictions of the Messiah.
 The Dead Sea Scrolls and the Greek translation of the Jewish Scriptures affirm the existence of these predictions centuries before Jesus.
 The predictions include Jesus’s resurrection (Ps 16:10).
 Those predictions include prophecies of the Messiah dying, being buried, and his days prolonged (Isa 53).

 2. Both Peter and Paul preached that Jesus’s body did not decay (Acts 2:29; 13:28–31, 36–37).
 As the apostles noted, everyone knew the place of David’s burial place.
 They knew that David’s body decayed.
 However, Jesus’s tomb was empty and His body was gone.
 How does one explain the empty tomb?
 Did Jesus’s friends take his body and die for a lie without any advantage to them?
 Did Jesus’s enemies take Jesus’s body and not reveal it when various people proclaimed Jesus risen from the dead (cf. Matt 28:11–15)?